wb14123/bard/Readme.markdown

 Examples
 --------------

-There are some examples under `src/main/java/org/binwang/bard/example`:
+There are some examples under `bard-example`:

 * simple: a simple example that adds two numbers.
 * crud: a restful service that could create, read, update and delete user.